Hydrogen: Green fuel for climate neutrality

 Various possible applications

 Hydrogen plays a key role in the decarbonisation of energy-intensive sectors.
-In addition to reducing CO2 emissions in industrial processes, hydrogen could be used as a sustainable fuel in the transport sector and as a sustainable fuel for heat supply in the medium term.
+In addition to reducing CO2 emissions in industrial processes, hydrogen could be used as a sustainable fuel in the transport.

 The ever-increasing interlinking of potential applications – electricity and heat, transport and industry – is referred to as sector coupling.